Hsterts/h-docs/content/openers/Mountainous Stacking 2.md

 <div id="intro">
     <div id="intro-text">
         <p>
             <strong>Mountainous Stacking 2</strong>, or <strong>MS2</strong> is a Triple-Double T-Spin opener created by <strong>PandaEdit158/Agent 1568AH</strong>.
-It is very similar to Gamushiro Stacking: it grants reliable 8-line Perfect Clear chances or a favorable midgame board without the PC.<br>
+It is very similar to <a href="/h-docs/openers/Gamushiro-Stacking/">Gamushiro Stacking</a>; it grants reliable 8-line Perfect Clear chances or a favorable midgame board without the PC.<br>
             Compared to similar popular “Wasted <span class="mino">T</span>” openers such as DT-Cannon and BT-Cannon, MS2 boasts numerous advantages:
             <ul>
                 <li>Reliable PC and combo downstack chances.</li>